-While access to primary education has been increasing across Sub-Saharan Africa, many areas in Northern Uganda have been left behind and children still lack access to quality education.
+While access to primary education has been increasing across Sub-Saharan Africa, many areas in Northern Uganda have been left behind and children in villages still lack access to quality education.

-DISTANCE: Students have to walk several hours to get to school
+DISTANCE: Students had to walk several hours to get to school

-QUALITY: The quality of primary education in Uganda remains low, with low literacy rates
+QUALITY: The quality of primary education in villages in Uganda was low, with low literacy rates

 This is a great place to add a tagline.